-As far as city parks in concerned.
-I think we have to be careful of this...I could see some of the smaller parkettes being turned over completely (if no trees, and enough sun) or partially to Allotment Gardens and orchards.
+As far as city parks in concerned... think we have to be careful of this...
+I could see some of the smaller parkettes being turned over completely (if no trees, and enough sun) or partially to Allotment Gardens and orchards.

 Any type of area near downtown, we had the chance to have a plot in the Carey Road gardens, but due to the potential drive every day to water etc, couldn't accept the responsibility regretfully.
-In Europe almost every person who lives in the city in an apartment or condo has a bit of land just out of the city all year round for life.
+In Europe almost every person who lives in the city in an apartment or condo has a bit of land just out of the city all year round 49 of 158 for life.
 I remember visiting these mini garden/orchard/farms of my relatives as a child, it made so much sense.

-Underutilized space at community association places (up Burnside Gorge zoom unity association could have a community garden right beside their place.
+Underutilized space at community association places (up Burnside Gorge zoom unity association could have